Diablo Cody: 2001–2004: Blogging and stripping

 Cody began a parody blog called Red Secretary, detailing the (fictional) exploits of a secretary living in Belarus.
 The events were thinly veiled allegories for events that happened in Cody's real life, but told from the perspective of a disgruntled, English-idiom-challenged Eastern Bloc girl.

 Cody's first bona fide blog appeared under the nickname Darling Girl after she had moved from Chicago to Minneapolis.

 In March 2003, Cody started an adult blog called The Pussy Ranch, using a pen name invented while speeding through Cody, Wyoming listening to the song "El Diablo" by Arcadia.
 On a whim, Cody signed up for amateur night at a Minneapolis strip club called the Skyway Lounge.
 Having enjoyed the experience, and seeing reader interest, she eventually quit her day job to become a full-time stripper.
 Cody also spent time working peep shows at Sex World, a Minneapolis adult novelty and DVD store.

 While still stripping, Cody began writing for City Pages, an alternative Twin Cities weekly newspaper.
-She left City Pages just before it changed editorial hands, and has since written for the now-defunct Jane magazine.
+She left City Pages just before it changed editorial hands, and later wrote for the now-defunct Jane magazine.
 In December 2007, Cody began writing a column for the magazine Entertainment Weekly.

 2005–2010: Breakthrough and acclaim

 At the age of 27, Cody wrote her memoir Candy Girl: A Year in the Life of an Unlikely Stripper.
-The memoir began after Mason Novick, who would soon become Cody's manager, showed interest in her sharp and sarcastic voice.
-Based on the popularity of her blog, Novick was able to secure her a publishing contract with Gotham Books.
+The memoir began after Mason Novick, who would become Cody's manager, showed interest in her sharp and sarcastic voice.
+Based on the popularity of her blog, Novick was able to secure her a publishing contract with New York publisher Gotham Books.

+In March 2005, Cody appeared on “Late Show With David Letterman” to discuss her book at Letterman's request.
+The host had made it his only official Book Club selection.

 After the completion of her book, Cody was encouraged by Novick to try writing a screenplay.
-Within months she wrote Juno, a coming-of-age story about a teenager's unplanned pregnancy.
-The script was completed in February 2005, and was optioned by a producer by that summer.
-The Jason Reitman-directed comedy stars Ellen Page, now Elliot Page, and Michael Cera.
+Within months, she wrote Juno, a coming-of-age story about a teenager's unplanned pregnancy.
+The script was completed in February 2005, and was optioned by Mandate Pictures by that summer.
+The Jason Reitman-directed comedy stars Elliot Page and Michael Cera.

 Juno was runner-up for the Toronto International Film Festival People's Choice Award, won second prize at the Rome Film Festival, and earned four Academy Award nominations, including for Best Picture.
 Cody herself won an Academy Award for Best Original Screenplay for her debut script, which also picked up a Golden Globe nomination and an Independent Spirit Award for Best First Screenplay.
 She also won screenplay honors from BAFTA, the Writers Guild of America, the Broadcast Film Critics Association, the National Board of Review, the Satellite Awards, and the 2008 Cinema for Peace Award for Most Valuable Work of Director, Producer & Screenwriter (shared with Jason Reitman, John Malkovich, Mason Novick, Russel Smith and Lianne Halfon).